thestillwaters/Japanese-hiragana-system-/README.md

+This program is a simple webpage about Japanese hiragana system comparison table with pronunciation, Chinese Regular and Cursive scripts.

-This based on the template for Angular 9 followed the Newboston youtube.
+It based on the template for Angular 9 followed the Newboston youtube.
 It contains the core files you will need when starting an Angular 9 project.
 To get started, follow the instructions below.

 ### Install Node.js and npm